betaveros/noulith/README.md

 There are no "blocks"; just use more parentheses: `if (a) (b; c; d)`.

-We have short-circuting, quite-low-precedence `and` and `or`.
+We have short-circuiting, quite-low-precedence `and` and `or`.
 We also have `coalesce`, which is similar to `or`, but it only takes its RHS if its LHS is precisely `null`, not other falsy things.
 Note `not` is just a normal function.

 Switch: